gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Fixed issues

-### Processing of excludes

-Previous versions of Gradle could, in some complex dependency graphs, have a wrong result or a randomized dependency order when lots of excludes were present.
-To mitigate this, the algorithm that computes exclusions has been completely rewritten.
-In some rare cases this may cause some differences in resolution, due to the correctness changes.

 ## Known issues

 Known issues are problems that were discovered post release that are directly related to changes made in this release.